-Since it is virtually impossible to alter one’s demographical data, and very difficult to change a residence, a new driver is left with the opportunity to change the price of his policy by buying the car that will save the most money on insurance.
+A new driver has the opportunity to change the price of his policy by buying the car that will save the most money on insurance.

 A flashy sports car will cost more to insure than a reliable sedan.
 Since sports cars go faster, there is more risk associated with driving them.
 By choosing a less risky vehicle, a new driver will be able to ease into his new driving lifestyle in a safer way.

 Never drive while under the influence of alcohol or drugs.
 This is obvious advice and it applies to everybody, not just new drivers.
 It is an important message to reinforce whenever possible.

 An accident caused by driving under the influence can have a catastrophic effect on the life of a driver.

 One of the key things any driver can do to protect his life and his driving record is to drive soberly.

 Another facet of smart driving comes in the form of the high school report card or college transcript.
 Good grades can reap savings in excess of 10% on the yearly premium.